apendo-c8/camunda-training-apendo/part-04-instance-incident-handling/README.md

 - `part-04-instance-incident-handling/starter/p3s-image-production-process.bpmn`
   → Your **starting point**: a basic process that includes model upload and image rendering steps.

-- `python/part-04-runner-online.sh`
-  → Shell script used to start the job worker that simulates recoverable errors.

-- `python/part-04-runner-offline.sh`
-  → Shell script used to start the job worker that simulates non-recoverable errors.

-- `python/clients/start-image-production-process.py`
-  → Python script to start a new process instance, e.g. with a `modelId`.

-- `python/clients/send-image-rendering-message.py`
-  → Python script to simulate message correlation to complete image rendering.

-- `python/workers/model-uploading-offline.py`
-  → Worker implementation that simulates a backend outage and retries with exponential backoff.

 ---

 ## 🎯 Learning Goals